scc416/draw-bar-chart/README.md

 # Draw Bar Chart

 A library that draw bar chart.
 The library has one function, this function can handle bar chart with single or stacked values, positive and/or negative values.
+Some optional options include `tickInterval`, `barColour`, `barSpacing`, `showLegend`, `scientificNotation` and `animationEffect`.

 ## Table of Content